metacpan/metacpan-cpan-extracted/distros/L/LaTeX-Easy-Templates/README.md

 # VERSION

-Version 0.06
+Version 1.0

 # SYNOPSIS

-This module provides functionality to format text content, living in a Perl data structure, into printer-ready documents (PDF/Postscript/DVI).
+This module provides functionality to format text content from a Perl data structure into printer-ready documents (PDF/Postscript/DVI).
 It utilises the idea of Templates and employs the powerful LaTeX (via [LaTeX::Driver](https://metacpan.org/pod/LaTeX%3A%3ADriver)) in order